-The Ombudsmen or the Parliamentary Ombudsmen (JO) to give them their official title, are appointed by the Swedish Riksdag (Parliament) to ensure that public authorities and their staff comply with the laws and other statutes governing their actions.
+The Parliamentary Ombudsmen (Riksdagens ombudsmän, JO, the official title), are appointed by the Swedish Riksdag (parliament) to ensure that public authorities and their staff comply with the laws and other statutes governing their actions.

-The basis for the work of the Ombudsmen is the individual's interest in being treated lawfully and correctly by the authorities.
-The Ombudsmen form one pillar in constitutional protection for the basic freedoms and rights of individuals.
+The Parliamentary Ombudsmen shall ensure that public authorities treat individuals lawfully and correctly.
+The ombudsmen form one pillar of constitutional protection for the basic freedoms and rights of individuals.